 But sometimes I’m slower.
 Sometimes my reflexes are lethargic.
 When I’m charting new territory and I have no muscle memory here, I sit with my thoughts longer, sink in the tension for a while without even realizing the rising tide.

-When Fear Sneaks In
+When Fear and Anxiety Sneak In

 Yesterday was a perfect example.
 Fear was imminent and the cause was valid.
 This wasn’t the “what if my kid grows up and still does not know how to pick up after himself like a normal human being” fear.
 This one was immediate and close enough to touch – the “things really might not be okay” kind of anxiety.